Higgs Decays to $Z\gamma$ and $\gamma\gamma$ in the Flavor-Gauged Two Higgs Doublet Model: Numerical analysis

-Eq.~\eqref{eq:SMTZgamma} (and also Eq.~\eqref{eq:SMT2gamma}) clearly indicates that the dominant contributions arise from the $W$ loops, and the secondary contributions come from the top quark loops.
+Eq.~\eqref{eq:SMTZgamma} (and also Eq.~\eqref{eq:SMT2gamma}) clearly indicates that the dominant contributions arise from the $W$ loops, and the secondary contributions come from the interference between the $W$ and top quark loops.
 Contributions from the $s$, $d$, $u$, $\mu$, and $e$ loops are not presented here, as they are several orders of magnitude smaller than those we have displayed and therefore can be neglected safely.
-Likewise, the SM contributions to $T_{\gamma\gamma}$ are
+Likewise, the SM contributions to $T_{\gamma\gamma}$ (in the unit of GeV$^{-1}$) are

 With the kinematics formula derived in Appendix~\ref{app:kin}, the SM predictions for $h\to Z\gamma$ and $h\to\gamma\gamma$ are given separately by

 which are respectively in good agreements with those given in Ref.~\cite{LHCHiggsCrossSectionWorkingGroup:2016ypw}: $\mathcal{B}(h\to Z\gamma)=(1.5\pm0.1)\times10^{-3}$, and $\mathcal{B}(h\to\gamma\gamma)=(2.27\pm0.07)\times10^{-3}$.